The New Deal (The Vampire Diaries)

-"The New Deal" is the tenth episode of the third season of The CW television series, The Vampire Diaries and the 54th episode of the series overall.
-It originally aired on January 5, 2012.
-The episode was written by Michael Narducci and directed by John Behring.
+"The New Deal" is the tenth episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 54th of the series.
+It aired on The CW on January 5, 2012.
+The episode was written by co-producer Michael Narducci and directed by supervising producer John Behring.

 Plot

 Bonnie (Kat Graham) tells Elena (Nina Dobrev) that every night she has the same dream; four coffins and Klaus (Joseph Morgan) is in one of them.
 Later on, Bonnie goes to the house of the witches that she sees in her dream to check it out and she finds Stefan (Paul Wesley).
 Meanwhile, Klaus gets back to Mystic Falls looking for Rebekah (Claire Holt) and Stefan.
 He tells Elena and Damon (Ian Somerhalder) what Stefan did and demands to tell him where he is but they tell him that they have no idea where Stefan or Rebekah are.

 Alaric (Matt Davis) worries about Jeremy (Steven R. McQueen) when he finds out that he got fired from the Grill a week ago.
 Along with Elena, they try to talk to him but he is not listening to them.
 Jeremy starts hanging out with Tyler (Michael Trevino) despite Elena and Alaric's attempts to convince him that Tyler is dangerous because he is sired to Klaus.
 When they ask Tyler about the siren bond he tells them that he is loyal to Klaus but he can still make his own decisions.

 Klaus asks Damon once again to tell him where Stefan is.
 When Damon says he cannot find him, Klaus calls Jeremy and asks him to do what he told him to do.
 Jeremy takes off his ring and stands in the middle of the street while a car comes towards him in high speed.
 Alaric pushes him out of the way just in time and the car hits him instead.
 Elena sees that Klaus' hybrid, Tony (Zane Stephens), was driving the car and since Alaric wears his ring is going to be fine.
 When she asks Jeremy who was on the phone, Elena realizes that Klaus compelled Jeremy.